gitbrent/SpRestLib/docs/promises.md

 .catch(errMsg => console.error(errMsg));
 ```

+## Async/Await Example
-You can also use the native async/await syntax (available in recent browsers and Node.JS 8.6+, or via transpiling with BabelJS) as async/await is built on JavaScript Promises.
+You can also use the native async/await syntax as async/await is built on JavaScript Promises.
+(Available in recent browsers, Node.JS 8.6+, or via transpiling with BabelJS)

+Async/Await makes using SpRestLib even simplier as the asynchronous nature of web service calls is
+masked by the abilty to declare a variable against an operation that will run in the background, etc.
+Meaning you can write code that runs in a "normal", linear fashion as shown below.

 ```javascript
 const infoGetter = async() => {